FYDE-S2020/Lab2/README.md

     ledcAttachPin(LED, ledChannel);
 }

 // If virtual pin 2 controls fade value, 0 to 1023.
-Note: Brightness may be inversely proportional BLYNK_WRITE(2)
+BLYNK_WRITE(2)
 {
     // param is a member variable of the Blynk ADT.
 It is exposed so you can read it.